4-4-010 ANIMAL KEEPING AND BEEKEEPING STANDARDS:

 The keeping of animals shall be consistent with the following standards:

-4. Fencing Required: Dog runs, open-run areas, and permanent/temporary kennel structures shall be surrounded by a fence of adequate height (as to preclude escape).
-RMC 4-4-040, Fences and Hedges, lists the City’s requirements for residential fences.
+3. Fencing Required: Dog runs, open-run areas, and permanent/temporary kennel structures shall be surrounded by a fence of adequate height (as to preclude escape).
+RMC 4-4-040, Fences, Hedges and Retaining Walls, lists the City’s standards for residential and commercial fences.

 1. Maximum Number of Hives Generally Permitted: A maximum of three (3) hives are generally permitted and one additional hive may be kept for every additional ten thousand (10,000) gross square feet of lot size.
 The keeping of bees is allowed to be cumulative with the keeping of animals.